srid/chronicle/README.md

 # chronicle

 This is v2 of [feelings](https://github.com/srid/feelings).
 Work in progress.
+Read the sections titled Motivation and WHITEBOARD to understand the idea.

 ## Motivation